kyma-project/busola/docs/extensibility/resources.md

   - **version** - _[required]_ API version used for all requests.
   - **group** - API group used for all requests.
 Not provided for Kubernetes resources in the core (also called legacy) group.
 - **name** - title used in the navigation and on the list screen.
 It defaults to its resource kind.
 - **category** - the name of a category used for the left-hand menu.
-It is placed in the `Custom Resources` category by default.
+By default, it's placed in the `Custom Resources` category.
 - **icon** suffix of an icon name used for the left-hand menu. the default value is `customized`.
 You can find the list of icons [here](https://sap.github.io/fundamental-react/?path=/docs/component-api-icon--primary).
 - **scope** - either `namespace` or `cluster`.
 Defaults to `cluster`.
 - **urlPath** - path fragment for this resource used in the URL.
 Defaults to pluralized lowercase **kind**.
 Used to provide an alternative URL to avoid conflicts with other resources.